Antiz96/Linux-Desktop/Rasp-Server/Pihole.md

 *Pi-hole is not officially supported on Arch Linux but it is still available through the AUR.*
 *If you are running Arch (as I do on my raspberry) and still want an officially supported Pi-hole installation, you should install Pi-hole in a docker container (https://github.com/pi-hole/docker-pi-hole/#running-pi-hole-docker).*

-*I personally use the Pi-hole AUR packages for various reasons.*
+*I personally use the Pi-hole AUR packages anyway for various reasons.*

 ## Open the port for Pihole and its component on the firwall